• Skip to primary navigation

 Instant Pot Filling Rules - The markings on the inner pot of your Instant Pot will help you - ½ and ⅔ markings

-Why only up to two thirds?
+Why can I only fill up my Instant Pot up to two thirds?

 You know when you fill up a pan for pasta way too high and as soon as it reaches boiling point it spills everywhere?